go-windmill/workerpool/README.md

 There is also a `Running()` method exposed to provide a counter of active worker pools

+## Logging

+`WorkerPool` uses a [logging tool](https://github.com/go-windmill/logger) based on [zap](https://github.com/uber-go/zap).
+By default, this logger only shows errors, but that can be changed by adjusting the log level

 ## Examples

 Examples of using the `WorkerPool`